puppetlabs/cppbestpractices/01-Getting-Started.md

 - Dummy Rake tasks for acceptance, to fit a standard [Jenkins CI](http://jenkins-ci.org/) template
 - Documentation via Doxygen

-It exemplifies a common organizational structure we use across C++ projects.
+It exemplifies a common organizational structure we use across C++ projects, where executable and libraries inhabit separate sub-directories (`exe` and `lib`).

 We use ‘.cc’ for C++ source, ‘.hpp’ for C++ header files, and ‘.c’ for pure C headers.